infracost/actions/README.md

     # The GitHub Actions docs (https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#on)
     # describe other options for 'on', 'pull_request' is a good default.
     on: [pull_request]
+    env:
+       # If you use private modules you'll need this env variable to use
+       # the same ssh-agent socket value across all jobs & steps.
+       SSH_AUTH_SOCK: /tmp/ssh_agent.sock
     jobs:
       infracost:
         name: Infracost